cynick/hoffmanavenuesoftware/posts/mspiff.md

-might still be interesting to me, so, for those films, I have to look up the *other* time they may be showing, and then for each of those screenings, look at what films are showing at the same time, and therfore I would miss, and figure out what other times *those* films are screening.<br>
+might still be interesting to me, so, for those films, I have to look up the *other* time they may be showing, and then for each of those screenings, look at what films are showing at the same time, and therefore would be missed, and figure out what other times *those* films are screening.<br>
 And so on.